Adamant-im/AIPs/AIPS/aip-18.md

 `storage`: Specifies the storage information for the file.
 `comment`: Сomment associated with the file.
 Optional

 You can combine it with [AIP-16](https://aips.adamant.im/AIPS/aip-16)) to reply with a file.
-Just send the following structure in the `react_message` field:
+Just send the following structure in the `reply_message` field:

 ```` json
 {